sandbender/kragle_docs/API_Reference/Types.md

             "id": <id of the Type>,
             "owner": <id of the creator (owner) of this Type>, "name": <name of the Type>,
-            "definition": <the Type definition - either a JSON string or a uri>, "is_remote": <boolean - true if this is a remote-style definition (definition is a uri)>, "needs_approval": <boolean - true if this Type has been submitted for approval, ie: pending being made public>, "is_approved": <boolean - true if the Type is public (has been approved for public use)>, "resolved": <the definition of the Type (schema) as a JSON string, regardless of is_remote>
+            "definition": <the Type definition - either a JSON object or a uri>, "is_remote": <boolean - true if this is a remote-style definition (definition is a uri)>, "needs_approval": <boolean - true if this Type has been submitted for approval, ie: pending being made public>, "is_approved": <boolean - true if the Type is public (has been approved for public use)>, "resolved": <the definition of the Type (schema) as a JSON object, regardless of is_remote>
         },
         ...
     ]